Volkswagen Touareg review

 While the Volkswagen Touareg isn't the sharpest car in its class, it’s still a great all-rounder.
 In fact, by sticking with a range of tried and tested V6 engines, it remains one of the strongest and most refined cars of its class.

-With up to 282bhp, it’s a gutsy performer, with loads of power and huge torque reserves – perfect for quick overtakes or steady motorway cruising.
+The 282bhp 3.0 TDI version is a gutsy performer, with loads of power and huge torque reserves – perfect for quick overtakes or steady motorway cruising.
 It’s incredibly quiet, too, which takes the pain out of long, monotonous journeys.
-The less-powerful 228bhp diesel still has 500Nm of torque available from 1,500rpm, which should be enough grunt for most.
+If you're after the discontinued 228bhp diesel model as a used buy, it still has 500Nm of torque available from 1,500rpm, which should be enough grunt for most.

-But while the Touareg is based on the same platform as the Porsche Cayenne, Bentley Bentayga and Lamborghini Urus, it’s clear VW has prioritised comfort rather than outright driver fun.
-Yes, this new car is an improvement on the last Touareg, but the numb and slightly unpredictable steering lets down what is an otherwise excellent package.
+But while the Touareg is based on the same platform as the Porsche Cayenne, Bentley Bentayga and Lamborghini Urus, it’s clear VW has prioritised comfort rather than outright driver fun - although the range-topping R model is very quick in a straight line.
+The latest car is an improvement on the last Touareg, but the numb and slightly unpredictable steering lets down what is an otherwise excellent package.
 It’s surprisingly nimble though, thanks to the nifty four-wheel-steering system, and should your car have air suspension equipped, body roll will be impressively kept in check.
 The DSG gearbox can feel a little hesitant at times, but it’s not a deal breaker.

 The VW Touareg comes loaded with stress-saving tech, including Adaptive Cruise Control with Predictive Cruise.
 This system automatically changes your speed according to posted limits and we’ve never had issues with it picking up incorrect signs.
 Other useful semi-autonomous tech includes Traffic Jam Assist and Cross Traffic Assist, as well as Proactive Occupant Protection, which closes the windows and pre-tightens the seatbelts if it senses an impending collision.

 Unsurprisingly, the R flagship is the fastest model in the line-up, with its powerful petrol engine and electric motor combining to give a 5.2-second 0-62mph time.
-It’s the first plug-in hybrid Volkswagen R model, and shows that the R sub-brand is heading towards more electrification.
-It doesn’t get the four-wheel steering or anti-roll system of some of the other fast SUVs on the same platform, apparently due to the constraints of the bulky hybrid powertrain.
+However, it doesn’t get the four-wheel steering or anti-roll system of some of the other fast SUVs on the same platform, apparently due to the constraints of the bulky hybrid powertrain.

 A second plug-in hybrid arrived in late 2023 with the Touareg’s facelift.
 It’s offered exclusively in Elegance guise and has 376bhp for a 0-62mph time of 5.9 seconds and a 155mph top speed.
-The PHEV system adds a chunky 388kg to the Touareg’s kerbweight, taking it to 2,443kg (compared to the regular petrol V6).
+The PHEV system adds a chunky 388kg to the previous petrol V6 Touareg’s kerbweight, taking it to 2,444kg.

 MPG, CO2 and Running Costs

-Prices for the Touareg start from around £68,000 for the lower powered 3.0-litre diesel in Black Edition spec.
-Upgrading to the more powerful diesel costs around £2,500, while moving up to Elegance incurs an extra charge of just over £1,000.
-The range-topping R sits at over £80,000.
+Prices for the Touareg start from around £71,000 for the lower powered 3.0-litre petrol eHybrid in Elegance spec.
+Upgrading to the more powerful diesel costs around an extra £1,600, while the range-topping R sits at almost £83,000.

-The diesel engines have the same economy and emissions figures.
-CO2 figures, under WLTP testing, are quoted at 215g/km.
-On a combined cycle they’ll both return an economy figure of 34.4mpg, although we managed nearer the 40mpg mark on a steady cruise.
-The V6 petrol produces more CO2 at 251g/km and returns up to 25.6mpg.
+The 282bhp diesel version has a (WLTP) CO2 figure of 215g/km.
+On a combined cycle VW claims it will return an average of 34.4mpg, although we managed nearer the 40mpg mark on a steady cruise.
+The now discontinued V6 petrol produces more CO2 at 251g/km and returns up to 25.6mpg.

 Insurance groups

-With the loss of the SE version, the Touareg now sits in insurance groups ranging from 41 to 49.
-The Touareg’s improved safety kit and semi-autonomous features will help to lower premiums, but upgrading to the more powerful diesel and V6 petrol bumps up the car's group rating.
-The Elegance PHEV sits in group 47 and the Touareg R sits in group 49 out of 50.
+The Touareg now sits in insurance groups ranging from 45 to 49.
+The Touareg’s improved safety kit and semi-autonomous features will help to lower premiums, although the Elegance PHEV sits in group 47 and the Touareg R sits in group 49 out of 50.

 Depreciation